Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: Introduction

-However, magneto-hydrodynamic (MHD) PNS simulations (e.g.~\cite{BrSp04}) have shown that the magnetic field inside a neutron star may have a toroidal configuration .
-Here, we apply the above results on asymmetric neutrino absorption to this case.
-One can easily suppose that neutrinos are preferentially emitted along a direction opposite to that of the rotation.
-This would enhance the spin down rate of a PNS.
-In this letter, we present for the first time a study of the effect of asymmetric neutrino absorption on the spin deceleration of PNSs.
+Here, we show that the early spin deceleration of a PNS could result from an asymmetry in the neutrino emission that arises from parity violation in weak interactions \cite{vilenkin95,horowitz98} and/or an asymmetric distribution of the magnetic field \cite{bisnovat93} in strongly magnetized PNSs.
+(However, for an alternative scenario see Ref.~\cite{TCQ04}.)
+Theoretical calculations \cite{arras99,lai98} have suggested that as little $\sim$1\% asymmetry in the neutrino emission out of a total neutrino luminosity of $\sim 10^{53}$ ergs is enough to explain the observed pulsar kick velocities.
+We here study the asymmetric neutrino absorption in the case of a toroidal magnetic field inside a proto-neutron star.
+If neutrinos are preferentially emitted along a direction opposite to that of the rotation.
+This could enhance the spin down rate of PNSs.
+In this article, we present for the first time a study of the effect of asymmetric neutrino absorption on the spin deceleration of PNSs.